Hard Graft: Performance, Labour and Value

 - What performance texts, practices or corporealities remain unacknowledged and/or undervalued within theatre research?

-– How do institutions bestow value on theatre and performance texts/events/authors/performer
+- How do institutions bestow value on theatre and performance texts/events/authors/performers/researchers?

-– What happens when performances and/or performance texts reference the labour that has gone into producing them?
+- What happens when performance and/or performance texts reference the labour that has gone into producing them?

 - How does a knowledge of the labour that has produced a performance element alter its perceived value?